-Jerusalem Creek Camp to The Pinnacle is a 23km, grade 4 hike located in Lake Eildon National Park, Victoria.
-The hike should take around 7 hours to complete.
+Jerusalem Creek Camp to The Pinnacle is a 23km, grade 4 hike in Lake Eildon National Park, Victoria.
+This hike typically takes 7 hours to complete.

 The Pinnacle is a rarely climbed peak but is well worth a visit if you're in the area.
 Despite its modest height (under 1000 metres), The Pinnacle has impressive views in all directions.